Desh Dekhi Bidesh

-Desh Dekhi Bidesh (Nepali:देश देखि बीदेश), shortened as DDB is a movie made in Nepal which was released in 2008.
+Desh Dekhi Bidesh (Nepali:देश देखि बीदेश), shortened as DDB, is a movie made in Nepal which was released in 2008.
 It was directed by Narendra Thapa, with a script by Subash Singh Basnet and starring Nikhil Upreti and Prerana Sharma in the lead roles, and with Dilip Rayamajhi, Richa Ghimire, Daman Rupakheti, Anju Lama, Nirajan Sigdel, and others.
 In addition to being shot in Nepal, many parts of the film were shot in other countries.

 Plot

-This Nepali movie is about the All people who live in Nepal – who were forced to leave home to work on foreign soil or in a different region, like Deepak (Nikhil Upreti) in this movie who has to leave his country for a job to make money to live.
+This Nepali movie is about all those who live in Nepal – who were forced to leave home to work on foreign soil or in a different region, like Deepak (Nikhil Upreti) in this movie who has to leave his country for a job to make money to live.